Guidelines for Sharing in Classic/Basic

 - Maximum Prorated Amount—Effective for all needs started on or after September 1, 2020, a need will not be prorated more than $2,500.
 A member would need to have a total of $83,500 in bills (after discounts) prorated at 3% to reach the maximum prorated amount.
 Bills submitted on the same need in non-prorated months would not contribute to this total since those bills are not prorated.

-- Samaritan Basic/Samaritan Classic—The balancing of needs and shares calculations may be done by combining the two membership levels, or keeping them separate, as allowed by the SMI Board of Directors.
+- Samaritan Basic/Samaritan Classic/Samaritan Given—The balancing of needs and shares calculations may be done by sharing across two or more programs or by keeping them separate, as allowed by the SMI Board of Directors.

 E. Time Limit for Submitting Documentation